Do you want to learn how to start an email list? Building an email list is worth your effort.

 Next, customize your template with your brand by putting your business’s logo right at the top of your email and linking the image back to your website’s homepage.
 So add in your business’s signature colors and create an email footer with your business name, contact information, and links to your active social media channels.

-Once you have these essential design elements all set up, make a copy of your email and save a version as your master template.
+Once you have these essential design elements all setup, make a copy of your email and save a version as your master template.
 With this reusable template, you don’t have to start from scratch and add in your branding every time.
+This way building an email list becomes easier.

 6. Practice writing persuasive messages